Chuquicamata: Beginning of modern mine and Guggenheim era (1910–1923)

+Worker's protest in the 1910s centered on wages, work schedules and the price of goods in the groceries.
+Air pollution was commonplace and death rates high, in particular for women who did not work the propper mine.
+The gases coming from the production of sulphuric acid in the mine were blamed by writer Marcial Figueroa for many deaths in 1920s including newborn babies.
+Figeroa claims that in 1916, the company knowing these issues, nothing was changed.
+In a 1917 book of Laura Jorquera the poor conditions for the workers, the women and the children in Chuquicamata were denounced prompting Harry Guggenheim to respond to criticism in an article in Engineering and Mining Journal in 1920.

+Anaconda Copper era (1923–1971)

+The Guggenheims sold the mine to Anaconda Copper in 1923, and production increased to 135,890 tonnes by 1929 before the Great Depression hit and demand fell.
+The Guggenheim sought to disinvest in copper to invest in Chilean nitrates, something that in hindsight proved a bad choice.

+Under the Anaconda Copper administration, housing, environmental and sanitary conditions for the workers improved and mortality rates decreased.

 For many years, production came from the oxidized capping of the orebody, which only required leaching and then electrowinning the copper, but by 1951 the oxidized reserves were primarily exhausted.
 The company then built a mill, flotation plant and smelter to treat the enormous reserves of underlying supergene copper sulfides.
 These secondary sulfides arise from the leaching of the overlying ore and its re-deposition and replacement of the deeper primary (hypogene) sulfides.

-In 1957 the Exótica deposit (South Mine) was discovered beneath tailings, and turned out to be the largest known deposit of exotic copper.
+In 1957, the Exótica deposit (South Mine) was discovered beneath tailings, and turned out to be the largest known deposit of exotic copper.
 This led Anaconda to build an oxide plant, concentrator, smelter, refinery, and town next to the mine, as well as a power plant in Tocopilla.

+In 1951, a young Che Guevara documented visiting the mine with Alberto Granado in his memoir The Motorcycle Diaries, describing it as "[...] a scene from a modern drama.
+You cannot say that it's lacking in beauty, but it is a beauty without grace, imposing and glacial."